Bear Creek Park has remained open all year, although some of its facilities were temporarily closed in response to COVID-19.

 Around Easter train rides cost about $10 but include an Easter egg hunt activity.

 At Halloween the cost is between around $11 and $13.
-There are both kid-friendly times and ultra-scary ones.
+There are both kid-friendly times and more scary ones.
 When we went a couple of years ago there was even a live actor with a chainsaw (so lots of fun but not for the faint of heart)!

 In December the miniature train venue gets all decked out with Christmas illuminations and holiday decorations.
 The cost then is about $10 per person.
-2020 details are to be confirmed.
+As of mid-May 2021, details for this year are to be confirmed.

 For more information on the miniature train and its schedule throughout the year, click Bear Creek Train.